Trent railway station: History

 Between 1847 and 1862, the Midland built a line from Chesterfield (now known as the Erewash Valley Line).
 This had a curve to join the northbound line towards Nottingham, but crossed the Derby-Nottingham curve on the level at Platt's Crossing to meet the southbound line.

 At this time passengers from Nottingham travelled to Derby before heading for London, an 18 mi round trip.
 Trent Station was built in 1862 as an island platform, in typical "Midland Gothic" style, on the Nottingham-Leicester arm.
 Through its century long existence it barely changed - even retaining the gas lighting.
+There was a permanent 15mph speed restriction through the platforms, although trains were known to ignore it.

 Platt's Crossing was removed and the Derby line brought round in a sharp curve to enter the station from the north.
 This curve was so tight that it was said that passengers in the leading coaches could see the tail of their own train.
 At the same time a curve was built from the south of the station on to the Derby line.
+This section was referred to as the "North Curve," and sometimes Royal Trains would stable here overnight.

 It was particularly remarkable in that, although there was an up and a down platform, trains for a given destination might face in either direction.
 There is a famous comment by Sir Edmund Beckett: You arrive at Trent.
 Where that is I cannot tell.
 I suppose it is somewhere near the River Trent; but then the Trent is a very long river.
 You get out of the train to obtain refreshment, and having taken it, you endeavour to find your train and your carriage.
 But whether it is on this side or that, and whether it is going north or south, this way or that way, you cannot tell.
 Bewildered, you frantically rush into your carriage; the train moves off around a curve, and then you are horrified to see some red lights glaring in front of you, and you are in immediate expectation of a collision, when your fellow passenger calms your fears by telling you that they are only the tail lamps of your own train!